 - A database that monitors online speech in both Burmese and English relating to topics of politics, religion and gender, and uses sentiment analysis to score speech as positive, neutral or negative.
 The database is used by 70 organizations and student associations to identify the online sources of hate speech and frequency that such speech occurs.

-- An online resource database in Myanmar language for journalists and activists about religious news, to encourage responsible reporting and track religious conflicts
+- An online resource database in Myanmar language for journalists and activists about religious news to encourage responsible reporting and correct misinformation regarding different religions in Burma.

 The Myanmar Police Force requested USIP’s assistance in preventing violence during the 2015 election.
 The resulting electoral security strategy minimized election day incidents.
 USIP helped: